-A Certified Peer Recovery Mentor is a peer provider (e.g. recovery coach, certified peer specialist, peer support specialist) who assists clients throughout all stages of their recovery from alcohol & substance use by offering support, guidance, strength, and resources.
-CPRMs use their lived experiences of addiction and recovery, as well as their skills learned in formal training, to deliver services that promote recovery and offer hope, motivation, and encouragement.
+A Certified Peer Recovery Mentor (CPRM) is a paraprofessional credential for an individual who works as a peer provider (e.g. Recovery Coach, Certified Peer Specialist, Peer Support Specialist) who assists clients throughout all stages of their recovery from alcohol and/or drugs.
+An individual with a CPRM uses their skills learned in formal training and their lived experiences of addiction and recovery to deliver services that promote recovery and offer support, guidance, resources, encouragement, and hope.

 - Offering emotional, informational, and instrumental support to the clients as they enter and progress through treatment and recovery

 - Assisting in post-treatment maintenance of recovery by directing the client to appropriate support systems and resources (housing, food, clothing, etc.)